jdeath/homeassistant-addons/readeck/README.md

 1. Open WebUI should work via ingress or <your-ip>:port.

 ## Updating
-Because the source code is not hosted on github, very hard to automaticall update this.
+Because the source code is not hosted on github, very hard to automatically update this.
 Click "Rebuild" and it should pull in the latest version of readeck
 ## Configuration

 ```